xhillman/reading-notes/Code 201/class-01.md

 In the example above, the `class` attribute is an identifying name used to target the element with style information.

-### Describe the Anatomy of an HTMl element.
+### Describe the Anatomy of an HTMl element

 An HTML element begins with an opening tag